vaiish371/tp/docs/team/zihan9485.md

     - Check for duplicate parameters in `add student`: #247, #267
     - Check for duplicate parameters in `add timetable` and `edit timetable`: #267
     - Implemented input validation for empty or whitespace parameters across commands in `Parser` class: #241, #245, #248
+    - Implemented check when loading data from `Database.txt` for duplicates. #283

 - **Project management**:
     - Managed releases v1.0 - v2.1 (3 releases) on GitHub